 Melanie Giles is a Professor of Psychology and Head of School.
 She is also a Chartered Psychologist and a registered health practitioner with the HCPC.

 Her main research interests are in the area of attitudes, specifically the attitude-behaviour relationship and attitude change.
 She is particularly interested in how social psychological theory can be applied to predict and increase our understanding of health-related behaviours including for example, blood donation, smoking, condom use, oral health and breastfeeding.

 Melanie also has a keen interest in the scholarship of learning and teaching and has led a number of research projects focused on student engagement, employability and peer mentoring.
-She is a trained PASS/SI Supervisor affiliated to the UK National PASS Network and is responsible for the introduction of the PASS peer-mentoring scheme at Ulster.
+She is a trained PASS/SI Supervisor affiliated to the European Centre for SI/PASS and is responsible for the introduction of the PASS peer-mentoring scheme at Ulster.

 She is also a member of the International Academic Peer Learning Network and is currently chair of a special interest group focused on research and evaluation.
 She is a National Teaching Fellow and a Senior Fellow of the Higher Education Academy and a Fellow of the Centre for Higher Education Research Practice.